laurenhalpert/book-talk/client/README.md

 -Book Talk is a fullstack application utilizing React JS, Flask, and Python.
 Book Talk is a platform where users can make posts about a particular book and converse with each other through liking others' posts, creating a post of their own, or deleting a post they have made.
 A user can also add a book to "their books" for ease of access.
 ## The Set Up
--This application has been seeded using faker, random choice, and an array of genres self-made -The front end consists of many React components written in JavaScript -The back end consists of models (models.py), seeding (seed.py), configuration (config.py), and routing (app.py)
+-This application has been seeded using faker, random choice, and an array of genres self-made -The front end consists of many React components written in JavaScript, and formik controlled forms -The back end consists of models (models.py), seeding (seed.py), configuration (config.py), and routing (app.py)
     -The models are used to create tables in the database via flask migrations -each table is built from a class